 Plan your Grassington getaway

-If you have been inspired to get away to Grassington and explore the surrounding Yorkshire Dales National Park you’ll find a selection of lovely cottages in and around this popular market town, including lots of dog-friendly options.
+If you have been inspired to get away to Grassington and explore the surrounding Yorkshire Dales National Park you’ll find a selection of Yorkshire cottages in and around this popular market town, including lots of dog-friendly options.

 As well as cottages in Grassington itself, there are also holiday homes in nearby villages such as Kettlewell and Malham.
 Browse our full range of Yorkshire Dales holiday cottages to find the perfect base for your next getaway.